Phase 1 - 2023 to 2025

 Phase 2 - 2025 to 2026

-The Peatland and Woodland Carbon Code teams have been awarded funding to continue this project.
-Phase 2 will build on previous work.
-We will:
+The Peatland and Woodland Carbon Code teams were awarded funding to continue this project.
+Phase 2 built on previous work.
+During this phase we:

-• Create a roadmap for incorporating biodiversity crediting into the Woodland Carbon and Peatland Codes
+• Created a roadmap for incorporating biodiversity crediting into the Woodland Carbon and Peatland Codes (outlined in the 'roadmap to completion' document)

 Funders